aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/pedersen.md

 ## Function `new_commitment_for_bulletproof`

 Returns a commitment val * basepoint + r * rand_base where <code>basepoint</code> is the Ristretto255 basepoint and <code>rand_base</code>
-is the default randomness based used in the Bulletproof library (i.e., BULLETPROOF_DEFAULT_PEDERSEN_RAND_BASE).
+is the default randomness base used in the Bulletproof library (i.e., BULLETPROOF_DEFAULT_PEDERSEN_RAND_BASE).

 <pre><code><b>public</b> <b>fun</b> <a href="pedersen.md#0x1_pedersen_new_commitment_for_bulletproof">new_commitment_for_bulletproof</a>(val: &<a href="ristretto255.md#0x1_ristretto255_Scalar">ristretto255::Scalar</a>, rand: &<a href="ristretto255.md#0x1_ristretto255_Scalar">ristretto255::Scalar</a>): <a href="pedersen.md#0x1_pedersen_Commitment">pedersen::Commitment</a>